4.5(4,167)

 Plan your Great Barrier Reef Pontoon Tours

-After check-in, you’ll board a high-speed catamaran for a 90-minute to 2-hour ride across the Coral Sea to the Outer Reef.
-Onboard staff usually give safety briefings and snorkel tips along the way.
-Some tours also offer optional hotel transfers within Cairns or from Northern Beaches, which is worth booking if you don’t want to worry about early morning parking.
+After check-in, board a high-speed catamaran for a 90–120 minute ride across the Coral Sea to the Outer Reef.
+Staff provide safety briefings and snorkel tips en route.
+Many tours offer optional hotel transfers from Cairns or Northern Beaches—handy if you’d rather skip early parking.

 • Reserve in advance: Pontoons are popular, and spots can sell out quickly during school holidays and peak season.
 Booking early secures your date and any add-ons.